TeDand/word-game/README.md

 ![Nightmare](https://github.com/TeDand/word-game/blob/main/demo/nightmare.gif?raw=true "Nightmare")

+The points awarded for each correct difficulty are 1, 3, and 5 for easy, hard, and nightmare respectively.

 ### Input Detection

 Detects and hightights input, which is done for all target words in hard/nightmare difficulties.
 There are points awarded for correct entries: